 Benson: ...*sigh* I don't hate you guys.
-I hate some of the things you do...
-I really hate some of the things you do...
-I know you don't mean them, but I'm your boss.
-It's my job to set you two straight.
+I just hate some of the things you do...Okay I really hate some of the things you do...
+I know you don't mean them, but I'm your boss and it's my job to push you to do better.

-If dished out to one particular child in the family, expect said child to feel like The Unfavourite compared to their other siblings.
+If dished out to one particular child in the family, expect said child to feel like The Un-Favourite compared to their other siblings.
 Can lead to a "Well Done, Son" Guy moment if this turned out not to be the case.

 Expect much Angst resulting from this trope.